 One of the best things you can do while you’re in the Badlands is drive through the park.
-The winding roads surrounded by the unique rock formations of the park is a seriously bucket list item for the United States.
+The winding roads surrounded by the unique rock formations is just so stunning.
+It’s something that should be on everyones bucket list for the United States!

 Short Badlands Hikes For Parents & Kids